Shved15/Shved15/README.md

 ## 🚀 Hola, world!
 My name is Maxim, a knowledge-thirsty self-taught web developer from Russia🇷🇺.
 Currently, I reside in sunny Spain🇪🇸.
-My passion for software development stems from scientific and science-fiction books and the idea of a highly advanced future.<br>At the moment, I am developing on Python+Django, JavaScript+React but I plan to learn Go and neural network development.<br><br>
+My passion for software development stems from scientific and science-fiction books and the idea of a highly advanced future.<br>At the moment, I am developing on Python+FastAPI, JavaScript+React but I plan to learn Go and neural network development.<br><br>
 - 🌊 Exploring Technical Content Writing.<br><br>
 - 🕓 In my free time, I do sports🏃‍♂️, read tech articles📄 and interesting books📚.<br>
   (but how does a programmer get free time?)<br><br>